SuperWebMonkey/SBA-319-MongoDB-DB-App/README.md

   are necessary for the request.
 - Delete just needs the api at the end

+## Data to send in postman for POST and PUT
+- For user, all fields are required
+- password must be between 8 to 40 characters
+- name must be between 3 to 150 characters
+- user sample:
+  {
+     email: "john@doe.com",
+     password: "12345678",
+     username: "johndoe123",
+     name: "John Doe",
+  }
+- For item, all fields are required
+- item sample:
+  {
+    "title": "NHK ni Yokouso volume 1",
+    "price": 7.3,
+    "description": "See the world through a shut-in", }

 ## api endpionts

 - localhost:3000 | home